kubernetes-sigs/kustomize/releasing/README.md

 gorepomod release kustomize [patch|minor|major] --doIt
 ```

-See the process of the cloud build job
+See the process of the [build history of GitHub Actions job].

-on the [project cloud build history page].
+And check the process of [the build status for container image].

 Undraft the release on the [kustomize repo release page]:
 * Make sure the version number is what you expect.